grahambates/TTEDiskBuilder/README.md

 # TTE Disk Builder

-Simple C# console app which builds a bootable floppy disk image based on a json file
+Cross-platform C# console app (.NET 9) which builds a bootable floppy disk image based on a json file

+**Platforms:** Windows, macOS, Linux

 Pass the app the folder where the disk is to be built from.